ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

   - `dropout_rate = 0.0, c_l2 = 1e-4`

 From [**Fig. 3**](#fig-3) we can see that
-- Without dropout, networks tend to have lower training loss (and error) but much higher test loss (and error);
+- Dropout increases training training loss (and error) but reduces test loss (and error);
 - L2 regularization can reduce the test loss by a large margin, but has limited impact on the test error.

 This result implies that